Metal Coating, Engraving & Heat Treating NAICS 3328

 Waste and Regulation

-The metal finishing industry is highly regulated because processes often involve dangerous chemicals and generate hazardous waste.
+The metal finishing industry is highly regulated because processes often involve dangerous chemicals and the generation of hazardous waste.

 Captive Finishing